Daniel P. Lopresti

 place in February 2019 at UN Headquarters in New

 for more details.
 To access a 30-minute CCC

 I also helped organize a followup workshop in

 / Code 8.7 Workshop on Applying AI in the

 Fight Against Modern Slavery.

 the work we are doing.

-Check out the new book I helped edit with
+Check out a couple new books I helped edit with